 Lobster Pasta with Truffle Oil

-- 2 to 3 cold-water lobster tails, uncooked
+- 3 cold-water lobster tails, 5 ounces each, uncooked

 - 2 tablespoons fresh parsley, chopped